Now for a little something about the Boat Build Project and the guy making all the sawdust…

 For more on why I selected this particular motorboat, read Boat Build Project – A Tango Skiff 17.

-Status: Making visible progress (see above) and improving my skills along the way.
+Update 04-25-2018 Making visible progress (see picture above) and improving my skills along the way.
 I’ve learned to use some new tools and even learned how to scarf plywood with a hand plane.
 At the rate I’m going, I’ll never again be able to say “Sorry honey, I don’t know how to do that.”

 Cool.
 Now What?

 Step 1.
 Grab a drink and follow along.
 Here are a few articles to get you started:

 - Sides Stitched on the Tango Skiff – It’s a Boat!